Chandra-Sekhar-Bala/PlayCode/README.md

   - [Firebase ML kit](https://firebase.google.com/docs/ml-kit)

 ## Problems 🥺
-Cannot detect handwritten text 😣 as it's a drawback of the ML kit.
+As you can see in demo, Firebase ML kit cannot detect handwritten text properly 😣.
 Here [Google Cloud Vision](https://cloud.google.com/vision/) works fine.
 But for that, I need a billing account that includes a credit card, and not me my friends or family have one.
 That's why I cannot continue this project 😓

 # Developep Setup
 1. Fork this project